turingschool/backend-curriculum-site/module3/projects/le_pivot.md

 Once you've explored the base project:

-* Create a new, blank repository on GitHub named `the_pivot` (or some other meaningful name if you prefer)
+* Create a new, blank repository on GitHub named `le_pivot` (or some other meaningful name if you prefer)
-* Clone the Little Shop project that you'll be working with to your local machine
+* Clone [the base project](https://github.com/turingschool-examples/the_pivot_base) that you'll be working with to your local machine
 * Go into that project directory and `git remote rm origin`
 * Add the new repository as a remote `git remote add origin git://new_repo_url`
 * Push the code `git push origin master`
 * Add team members and your product owner as collaborators in Github

-Once the team leader has done this, the other team members can fork the new repo.
+Once the team lead has done this, the other team members can fork the new repo.

-### Tagging the Start Point

-We want to be able to easily compare the change between the start of the project and the end.
-For that purpose, create a tag in the repo and push it to GitHub:

-* $ git tag -a little_shop_v1
-* $ git push --tags

 ### Restrictions & Outside Code